Triptych: Catching up with three ASC members to discuss their respective — and unique — personal projects.

-“In many cases, we’re conveying what a given organization does to help the world, to change things,” he told me.
+“In many cases, we’re conveying what a given organization does to help the world, to change things,” Paul told me.

 Dylan often interviews subjects from off-camera.
 This interview is intercut with other visuals that illustrate — or more often, create a mood.
-“I’m very much in favor of the idea of voice and image combined, but not necessarily in sync, without a literal connection,” says Paul.
+“I’m very much in favor of the idea of voice and image combined, but not necessarily in sync, without a literal connection,” Paul says.
 “It forces the viewer to create his or her own synthesis of the two, which I find interesting and challenging.”

 Paul recently filmed an art show at the Getty and elsewhere celebrating Southern California art in the 1950s and ’60s, titled “Pacific Standard Time.”
 The artist Ed Ruscha and the musician Anthony Kiedis were presenting.
 “It’s incredibly satisfying and interesting, because you are opening the door to these cultural labyrinths,” says Ryan.
 “You only wish you could be there longer, and digging deeper.
 Perhaps it will evolve into something like that.”

 Paul Goldsmith has always done interesting documentary work along with features and television commercials.
 But lately he has been in a retrospective mood, focusing on two documentaries about personal subjects.
-The first concerns a video collective Goldsmith was part of forty years ago called TVTV, or Top Value Television.
-The members of TVTV were among the first — if not the first – filmmakers to use the Sony Portapack, a mobile videotape camera system.
-Of course at this time, around 1972, television news and documentaries were generally done with 16 mm film.
+The first concerns a video collective Paul was part of 40 years ago called TVTV, or Top Value Television.
+The members of TVTV were among the first — if not the first — filmmakers to use the Sony Portapack, a mobile videotape camera system.
+Of course at this time, around 1972, television news and documentaries were generally done with 16mm film.
 The Portapak was light enough for women to use, a radical notion at the time.